Algorithm Configuration for Structured Pfaffian Settings: Applications of the Pfaffian piecewise structure framework

-In the data-driven setting, we are given multiple problem instances $P_1, \dots, P_i$, each $P_i$ is represented as a tuple $(\cL_i, \cU_i, \boldsymbol{\delta}_i)$.
-Assuming that there is an underlying problem distribution, that represents a specific application domain, we want to know how many problems instance is sufficient to learn the best parameters $\alpha, \beta$ that is near-optimal for such problem distribution.
+\paragraph{Data-driven graph-based semi-supervised learning.} {In the data-driven setting, we are given multiple problem instances $P_1, \dots, P_i$, each $P_i$ is represented as a tuple $(\cL_i, \cU_i, \boldsymbol{\delta})$ of a set of labeled samples $\cL_i$, a set of a unlabeled samples $\cU_i$, and a set of distance functions $\boldsymbol{\delta}$ that is shared across problem instances}.
+Assuming that there is an underlying (unknown) problem distribution that represents a specific application domain, we want to know how many problem instances are sufficient to learn the best parameters $\alpha, \boldsymbol{\beta}$ that are near-optimal for such a problem distribution.
 To do that, we want to analyze the pseudo-dimension of the following function class: